Bella is the only horse at Blue Rider who was born here, on 30 April 1998. Bella is very good at her

 Mia was only three years old when she came to Blue Rider in 2008, but we are her eighth owners.
 With so many changes so early in her life, it took her a long time to learn to trust humans.
 Mia has beautiful, soft gaits and a sweet nature, and she is very good at teaching her riders to turn correctly and ride well.
 In spite of her great size, Mia carries even the smallest riders with care.
-She also excels as a vaulting horse, and will try just about anything her girl asks her to.
-Mia has sensitive feet which often require boots for riding, and imbalances in her body mean that she needs extra chiropractic care, as well as BEMER and red light therapy.
+She also excels as a vaulting horse, and will try just about anything asked of her.
+Mia has sensitive feet which is why she now wears shoes.
+She also has imbalances in her body mean that she needs extra chiropractic care for, as well as BEMER and red light therapy.

 Sponsor Mia Now:

 Mystery is a huge black 16 year old Percheron mare that joined us in November of 2022.
 She was donated to us by Patrick R, a rider here.
 Mystery came from a farm where she was used as a broodmare and as a driving/cart horse.
 She has not been ridden much and will need a lot of training to get there.
 Mystery came to us with some severe skin conditions that are still being taken care of.
 She will need a lot of time before she can become part of our riding program, but we have high hopes for her!
 She is gentle and very willing to learn.

 Sponsor Mystery Now: